makerdao/community/governance/polls/MIPs Monthly Governance Poll - July 20, 2020.md

 ## Review

-The proposals can be reviewed in this weeks weekly MIPs update [here](https://forum.makerdao.com/t/3189).
+The proposals can be reviewed in this week's weekly MIPs update [here](https://forum.makerdao.com/t/3189).
 It was also discussed on the latest [Governance and Risk call](https://forum.makerdao.com/t/3145) on July 16, 2020.

 ## Next Steps